 Skip to Content

-The Best Folding Bike for Touring: Pros and Cons
+Folding Bike Touring: Pros and Cons

 Folding bike touring is becoming an increasingly popular niche in bicycle touring.
-The best folding bikes for touring offer a number of unique advantages over traditional touring bikes.
-They are versatile, easy to transport, secure, and allow you to travel places that other bikes can’t go.
+Folding bikes offer a number of unique advantages over traditional touring bikes.
+They are easy to transport, versatile, and allow you to travel places that other bikes can’t go.
 Of course, there are some significant disadvantages as well.
-This guide lists the pros and cons of folding bike touring.
-We’ll cover bike transportation, maintenance, parts availability, comfort, security, luggage options, efficiency, costs, and much more.
+Folding bikes are less efficient and can’t haul as much gear.
+This guide outlines the pros and cons of folding bike touring.

-Folding Bike Touring Pros
+Folding Bike Pros

-2. You can take folding bikes on buses, trains, and in taxis and Ubers
+1. You can take folding bikes on buses, trains, and in taxis and Ubers

-3. You can bring your folding bike into your hotel room, hostel dorm, or Airbnb
+2. You can bring your folding bike into your hotel room, hostel dorm, or Airbnb

 Many hotel managers don’t want bikes in their rooms.
 The reason is that bikes are dirty.
 They can bring mud and grease into the room.
 You could also damage the walls or doors if your bike hits something while you’re moving it around.
 While understandable, most bicycle tourists don’t like these policies.